Buprestidae of South Australia

 Neobubastes nickerli Distinctive features

-Upper side bright blue to green (only blue in females), pronotum with dense puncta almost coalescing, elytra with conspicuous, punctate, shallowly-raised, longitudinal striae that are closely and evenly spaced; ventral side red-copper in males and (golden-)green in females, lustrous, and with sparse fine pubescence.
+Strongly iridescent, with upper side bright blue to green, pronotum with dense puncta almost coalescing, elytra with conspicuous, punctate, shallowly-raised, longitudinal striae that are closely and evenly spaced; ventral side golden to red-copper in males and blue-green in females, lustrous, and with sparse fine pubescence.

 Notes

-I trapped seven individuals of this species east of Kingoonya between 24 Oct 2023 and 8 Jan 2024.
-These are the first reported SA records and a major disjunction from the species known distribution in the western half of WA.
+I trapped seven individuals of this species east of Kingoonya between 24 Oct 2023 and 8 Jan 2024, and another one in the ensuing period to 18 Apr 2024.
+These are the first reported records of the species in SA, and represent a major disjunction from its known distribution in the western half of WA.

 Distribution